New Medical Aid Rules Cause Jitters

 Government and New Medical Aid Rules

 Dr. Anban Pillay, the director-general of the Health Department, has moved to allay these fears.
-He says the reasoning behind the new rules is that if schemes are able to identify more cost-efficient healthcare providers, they will be able to device a benefit structure that does not require their clients to make co-payments whenever they seek treatment.
+He says there is sound reasoning behind the new rules.
+That is, if schemes will be able to identify more cost-efficient healthcare providers.
+As a result they will be able to devise a more favourable benefit structure.
+Therefore, their clients will not have to make co-payments whenever they seek treatment.
 This will make life easier for both the medical aid schemes and patients, leading to a win-win situation.

 NGOs and New Medical Aid Rules